VladMaly/MockWebsite_ResumeRoast/README.md

 # MockWebsite_ResumeRoast
 Mock Website made from HTML, CSS, JS.
 Has 5 tabs.
 Can filter images from pdf upon uploading files.
 Has a view display of pdf from the web and a complimentary comment section attached to each of the pdf documents under the search resume's tab.

-To Run instructions:
+To Run Instructions:

-Press green 'Clone or Download' Button.
-After which press 'Download ZIP'.
+Click on green 'Clone or Download' button.
+After, click 'Download ZIP' button.

 Extract/Unzip files.